AmlakeT/my-simple-blog-with-react/README.md

 # The bloger

-My first project with react
+My first project with react. and their might be a bit inconvenience. though I am beginning react I was good at understanding it wel.

 ### steps to run the code